 - How do you get your first lucrative client?

-Shawn Nee: Alone on the Street, Capturing the Raw Energy of LA
+Shawn Nee: Los Angeles Photography, Capturing the Raw Energy on the streets of L.A.

 The ‘Complex’ magazine ranked him as one of the 50 best street photographers in the world.
 NPR features his work.
 The LAPD arrested him for shooting street photography.